ponylang/pony-patterns/content/code-sharing/global-function.md

 Doubler(U64(1))
 ```

-Regular Pony package rules still apply, so the package that `Doubler` is part of needs to be imported, but otherwise, you can use a primitive with an `apply` method much as you would global functions in a language like `C`.
+Regular Pony package rules still apply, so the package that `Doubler` is a part of needs to be imported, but otherwise, you can use a primitive with an `apply` method much as you would global functions in a language like `C`.

 Further, you can use a `primitive` to namespace several "globally accessible functions."
 Here's an example from the Pony standard library: